tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_doc_parameters.md

 section: docendpoints
 ---

-## Parameters are ways to configure the endpoint

 Parameters refer to the various ways the endpoint can be configured to influence the response.
 Many times parameters are out in a simple table like this:

 | Parameter | Required? | Data Type | Example |